bendanye/code-kata/README.md

 - [ ] Straight away random all the choices when using input parameter like -r
 - [ ] Remember done so that the next time will not pick the same problem again
+- [ ] Possbily tagging in type as some type is only pertaining to the specifc language